josesilveiraa/portf.ly/README.md

 # :rocket: portf.ly

-Portf.ly is a ongoing fullstack portfolio system.
+Portf.ly is a under-development fullstack portfolio system.
 It has projects and multiple users that can be added according to the user's necessity.

 ## :package: Getting started